fusioninventory/fusioninventory.github.io/documentation/tasks/networkdiscovery.md

 Discovered devices are then reported to the GLPI servers, and [import rules](../fi4g/importrules.html) are applied.

-## Agent configuration

-The agent requires additional software for this task:

-* nmap external command for ICMP suport
-* Net::NBName perl module for NetBios support
-* Net::SNMP perl modules for SNMP support
-You have to check your installation for those optional dependencies.

-The agent also requires access to the devices on its target network, using the forementioned protocols.
-You have to check your network filtering rules, as well as your access control rules on the devices.

-## SNMP Credentials

-There is now way to distinguish a failed SNMP authentication attempt from a non-responding device, meaning the agent will try each available credentials against each IP address, and wait for a timeout each time.
+# Running

-## Threads number
+## Pre-requisite

-In order to perform discovery faster, the agent can use multiple threads.
-This allow multiple simultaneous request, but also increase resource usage on agent host.
+The agent performing the task need multiple optional software dependencies, as noted earlier.

+The agent performing the task need network access the target networks, with forementioned protocols, as well as control access, for SNMP: just being able to send UDP packets to a device is not enough, if this device is configured to ignore them.

+As for any other server-controled task, the agent should use either managed or half-managed mode, as explained in [agent usage](../agent/usage.html).
+If the task is server-triggered, the agent must run in managed mode, and its HTTP port should be reachable from the server.

-# Manual execution
+## Manual execution

 In order to run a network discovery task without a GLPI server, and for easier troubleshooting, the fusioninventory-netdiscovery task can be run from command line.
 See [fusioninventory-netdiscovery manpage]({{ site.baseurl }}/documentation/agent/man/fusioninventory-netdiscovery.html) for details.

-# Server execution
+## Server execution

-## Task activation
+### Task activation

-The netdiscovery task is not activated by default for agents.
+The netdiscovery module is not activated by default for agents.
 There is two different way to enable it:

 * for all agents: in menu _plugins_ > _FusionInventory_ > _Configuration_ and in tab _Agents modules_.